84th Training Command: Cold War to present

 In October 2004, the 84th Division (Institutional Training) underwent a major transformation.
 All eight brigades realigned under the 100th Division and the Headquarters and Division Band combined with the Army Reserve Readiness Training Center (ARRTC) located at Fort McCoy, Wis., to create the 84th U.S. Army Reserve Readiness Training Command (84th USARRTC).
 The expertise and resources from the two units gave the 84th USARRTC an edge on the type and amount of training opportunities offered.
 The three Army Reserve NCO academies were also realigned under the new 84th USARRTC.

 In October 2006, the 84th USARRTC underwent another major transformation as 12 brigades from the Army Reserve's Institutional Training Divisions realigned under the command.
 The brigades were responsible for Officer Education System (OES) training, such as the Combined Arms Exercise (CAX) and Intermediate Level Education (ILE), and Senior Reserve Officer Training Corps (SROTC) support to universities across the country.

 In February 2007, the 84th USARRTC was renamed the 84th Training Command (Leader Readiness) in response to the unit's transformation under the Army Reserve's Decision Point 74.
 The 84th Training Command had exercise command and control over three professional development brigades, one schools brigade, one training development brigade, the 84th Division Band, and eventually the Small Arms Readiness Group.

 In September 2008, the 84th Training Command relocated from Milwaukee, Wisconsin and Fort McCoy, Wisconsin to Fort Knox, Kentucky.

 In October 2009, the focus of the 84th Training Command shifted from leader readiness to unit readiness.
 The Army Reserve Readiness Training Center and the three U.S. Army Reserve NCO Academies moved from the umbrella of the 84th and became the 83rd USARRTC which reported directly to the U.S. Army Reserve Command.

 In October 2010, the 84th Training Command reorganized to align with the transformation of the Army Reserve.
 The 84th Training Command is the executing agent of the U.S. Army Reserve's Combat Support Training Programs which includes Warrior Exercises (WAREX), Combat Support Training Exercises (CSTX).
 The 84th Training Command provides multiple collective training opportunities which prepare units for operational deployments worldwide.

-Subordinate units
+Organization

-The 84th Training Command as of August 2016:
+The 84th Training Command is a subordinate functional command of the United States Army Reserve Command.
+As of January 2026 the command consists of the following units: